zeniafragaki/zeniafragaki/README.md

 ## 💻 Mostly Working With
-- MATLAB and Simulink for modeling, simulation, and control system design
+- MATLAB and Simulink
-- Python for machine learning, data analysis
+- Python
-- Familiarity with SQL, and AVR programming for embedded applications
+- SQL, and AVR programming for embedded applications

 ## 🧠 Some Hands-on Experience With